What to Know About Hilton Head Island’s Beach Parking & Transportation

 Catch the Breeze Trolley

 Biking or even walking to the beach are great ideas unless you have either a long distance to go or you’re traveling with small children.
 Another option for getting to the beach is taking a ride on the Breeze Trolley.
-From Memorial Day until Labor Day, this complimentary trolley will run every day from 1pm to 10pm.
-Traveling throughout the island will be a breeze (pun intended) now that you’ll be able to hop on and off at 21 trolley stops covering both the south and mid-island areas.
+From April 11th to September 7th, this complimentary trolley will run every day and traveling throughout the island will be a breeze (pun intended) now that you’ll be able to hop on and off at 25 trolley stops.
 That means, you’ll not only be able to access a few island beaches, but you’ll be able to explore more of the island and do some shopping or have lunch or dinner!

 Staying at Island Links?